lcls-psana/psocake/scripts/README.md

-To use this client/master setup with an alternative algorithm, a few function calls within "clientPeakFinder.py" will need to be changed.
+To use this client/master setup with an alternative algorithm, a few function calls within "clientPeakFinder.py" will need to be changed. algorithm() is an abstract method for the plugin, so it has to be defined.

-Within the algorithm() function, on lines 48 and 49, PyAlgos and set_peak_selection_pars() are called.
-In addtion, within the getPeaks() function (within lines 152-154), PyAlgos and alg.peak_finder_v3r3() are called to find peaks in an nda file.
+Within the algorithm() function, PyAlgos and set_peak_selection_pars() are called.
+In addtion, within the getPeaks() function, PyAlgos and alg.peak_finder_v3r3() are called to find peaks in an nda file.
 These function calls could be replaced with alternative functions, given that the argument parameters given to runClients.py are sufficient.
 If you would like to save your information to